-Also known as: Erythrocyte count and Red blood cell count
+Also known as: Erythrocyte count, Red blood cell count or Anemia - RBC count

 - Bone marrow disorder in which the marrow is replaced by scar tissue (myelofibrosis)